apache/activemq-artemis/docs/user-manual/en/federation-address.md

 ![Address Federation](images/federation-address-complete-graph.png)
 Figure 3.
 Address Federation - Full Mesh

-If not already spotted, the setup is identical to symemtric but simply where all brokers are symmetrically federating each other, creating a full mesh.
+If not already spotted, the setup is identical to symmetric but simply where all brokers are symmetrically federating each other, creating a full mesh.

 As illustrated, a publisher and consumer are connected to each broker.
 Queues and thus consumers on those queues, can receive messages published by either publisher.